 Activities to Do: Village Tours, Learning about the tribes, Attending festivals, Trekking, Spotting animals in wildlife sanctuary, Enjoying tribal cuisine and more.

 Tawang, Arunachal Pradesh

 A multi-coloured canvas painted with the strokes of white-brown and green, Tawang is the land of the Monpas.
 Picturesque Buddhist Monasteries, sparkling lakes and cascading waterfalls deck this North-Eastern travel destination which looks nothing less than a slice of heaven.
 You can easily plan for a vacation as Tawang has enough to meet your expectations.
 Unlike other Indian cities you don’t have to wait in long queues to visit its monasteries like Taktsang Gompa or Tawang Monastery.
-So you get sufficient time to explore the rich collection of artefacts and Buddhist manuscripts.
-As your family will be with you, let them experience the beauty of Sella Pass which exhibits an unsurpassed view.
+You will get sufficient time to explore the rich collection of artefacts and Buddhist manuscripts.
+As your family will be with you, let them experience the beauty of Sela Pass which exhibits an unsurpassed view.

 Weather: During summer season the temperature of Tawang does not exceed 21 degree Celsius.
-So you can enjoy the season adequately.
+So, you can enjoy the season adequately.

 Ziro, Arunachal Pradesh

 If you are travelling in summer to take a break from mundane lifestyle and looking for a less commercial yet mind refreshing tourist spot, Ziro Valley in Arunachal Pradesh will be the best place.
 The flourishing paddy fields, gurgling rivulets and placid locale will amaze you and urge you to sit at the edge of a small hillock to feel one with nature.
 The long stretches of greenery that expand as far as you eyes can see and the pleasant weather would make you feel enchanted.